adrianhall/adrianhall.github.io/_posts/2018-10-15-auth-with-aws-amplify-5.md

 This is the last of the primary authentication methods that we will cover.
 In the next article, I'm going to cover TOTP (Time-based one-time passwords) for Amazon Cognito user pools, including configuration and usage.

-Until then, you can find the code for this article on [my repository](https://gitlab.com/adrianhall/aws-mobile-android-kotlin-photos/tree/auth0-auth).